mohn93/flutter_ulink_sdk/README.md

 # ULink SDK for Flutter

-A Flutter SDK for creating and handling dynamic links with ULink.
+A Flutter SDK for creating and handling dynamic links with ULink, similar to Branch.io.

+## Features

+- Create dynamic links with custom slugs and parameters
+- Social media tag support for better link sharing
+- Automatic handling of dynamic links in your app
+- Resolve links to retrieve their data
+- Support for custom API configuration
+- Test utilities for easier development and testing

 ## Installation